TeamHG-Memex/autologin/README.md

 # Autologin: Automatic login for web spiders
-AutoLogin is a *utility that makes it easier for web spiders to access content behind logins*.
+AutoLogin is a **utility that makes it easier for web spiders to crawl websites that require login**.
 Provide it with credentials and a URL or the html source of a page(normally the homepage), and it will search the page for login forms and attempt to login for you.
 Cookies are returned to be used by your spider.

 The goal of Autologin is to make it easier for web spiders to crawl websites that require authentication *without having to re-write login code for each website* that is the subject of a crawl.